$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Introduction

-More specifically, we establish a novel interpolation-based $\CH_2$-optimality framework for the best approximation of \LQO{} systems~\cref{eq:lqoSys}.
-Our main contributions are as follows: After reviewing the requisite mathematical preliminaries in~\Cref{sec:bg}, we provide new formulae for calculating the Hardy $\CH_2$ norm and inner product of an \LQO{} system~\cref{eq:lqoSys} in Theorem~\ref{thm:H2PoleRes}.
-These formulae generalize similar expressions for the $\CH_2$ norm of a linear dynamical system;~see~\cite[Lemma~2.1.4]{AntBG20},~\cite[Lemma~3.5]{GugAB08}.
-In~\Cref{sec:H2OptimalMOR}, we use the formulae of Theorem~\ref{thm:H2PoleRes} to derive tangential-interpolation-based first-order optimality conditions for the \LQO{} $\CH_2$-optimal model reduction problem.
-The interpolatory optimality conditions are presented in Theorem~\ref{thm:lqoH2OptInterpolationCons}, and amount to the Lagrange interpolation of the full-order linear- and quadratic-output transfer functions, individually, as well as the Lagrange and Hermite interpolation of their weighted sum.
+More specifically, we establish a novel interpolation-based optimality framework for the $\CH_2$-optimal model reduction of \LQO{} systems~\cref{eq:lqoSys}.
+Our main contributions are as follows: After reviewing the requisite mathematical preliminaries in~\Cref{sec:bg}, we provide new formulae for calculating the Hardy $\CH_2$ norm and inner product of an \LQO{} system~\cref{eq:lqoSys} in~\Cref{thm:H2PoleRes}.
+In~\Cref{sec:H2OptimalMOR}, we apply~\Cref{thm:H2PoleRes} to derive tangential interpolation-based first-order optimality conditions for the \LQO{} $\CH_2$-optimal model reduction problem.
+The optimality conditions are presented in~\Cref{thm:lqoH2OptInterpolationCons}; they amount to the Lagrange interpolation of the full-order linear- and quadratic-output transfer functions individually, as well as to the Lagrange and Hermite interpolation of their weighted sum.
 We refer to the latter type of interpolation as \emph{mixed-multipoint} tangential interpolation.
-Additionally, in Theorem~\ref{thm:enforceMixedInterp} we show how to enforce the mixed-multipoint tangential interpolation conditions by Petrov-Galerkin projection~\cref{eq:projMor} using appropriately chosen model reduction bases $\BV$ and $\BW$.
-Finally, to find the optimal tangential interpolation data, an extension of the Iterative Rational Krylov Algorithm (\IRKA)~\cite{GugAB08} is proposed in~\Cref{sec:CompFramework} for the $\CH_2$-optimal model reduction of \LQO{} systems~\cref{eq:lqoSysRed}.
-We call the proposed method \emph{linear quadratic-output \textsf{IRKA}} (\LQOIRKA{}).
-Upon convergence, \LQOIRKA{} produces a reduced-order \LQO{} system~\cref{eq:lqoSysRed} that satisfies the interpolatory optimality conditions. \Cref{sec:numericalResults} illustrates the effectiveness of \LQOIRKA{} on a model reduction benchmark, and~\Cref{sec:conclusions} concludes the paper.
+In~\Cref{thm:enforceMixedInterp}, we show how to enforce the mixed-multipoint tangential interpolation conditions by Petrov-Galerkin projection~\cref{eq:projMor} using appropriately constructed bases $\BV$ and $\BW$.
+To find the optimal interpolation data, an extension of the Iterative Rational Krylov Algorithm (\IRKA)~\cite{GugAB08} is proposed in~\Cref{sec:CompFramework} for the $\CH_2$-optimal \MOR{} of \LQO{} systems~\cref{eq:lqoSysRed}.
+The proposed method, which we call \emph{linear quadratic-output \textsf{IRKA}} (\LQOIRKA{}), aims to compute \LQO{}-\ROM{}s that satisfy the interpolatory optimality conditions by iteratively corrected projection. \Cref{sec:numericalResults} illustrates the effectiveness of \LQOIRKA{} on two model reduction benchmarks;~\Cref{sec:conclusions} concludes the paper.